About the Course

 Course instruction will be delivered through NABIP's Online Learning Institute.
 For everything you need to know from creating an account to purchasing and accessing your course to taking the final exam, click here to access the user guide.

-The NABIP Advanced Topics in Group Benefits course is a requirement of the Registered Employee Benefits Consultant® designation.
+The NABIP Single-Payer Healthcare Certification is an elective of the Registered Employee Benefits Consultant® designation.
 Earning the REBC designation elevates your credibility as a professional and prepares you to best serve your clients.
-By completing the NABIP Advanced Topics in Group Benefits course you will be one step closer to obtaining the designation.
+By completing the NABIP Single-Payer Healthcare Certification you will be one step closer to obtaining the designation.
 Click here to access more information about the REBC designation, including the learning objectives and curriculum.